nystudio107/generator-craftinstall/README.md

 * `src:` the source path of the file, relative to the 'templates' directory
 * `dest:` the destination path of the file, relative to the project directory

-By default, generator-nystudio107 just copies over `.csslintrc`, `.gitignore`, and `.jshintrc` into the root of your project, but you can add any additional files you want copied here.
+By default, generator-craftinstall just copies over `.csslintrc`, `.gitignore`, and `.jshintrc` into the root of your project, but you can add any additional files you want copied here.

 ### BOILERPLATE_DIRECTORIES